Crisscross heart: Symptoms and signs

+Depending on when the crossing of the ventricles occurs during fetal development dictates the severity of symptoms and anatomical defects the individual will experience.
+Early rotation of the ventricular mass before the septum is fully formed can cause varying degrees of ventricular septal defects to persist leading to shortness of breath, cyanosis, pulmonary arterial hypertension, and possible formation of a single ventricle.

 Crisscross heart is a very rare congenital heart defect, and results in many different symptoms, even though the heart still has the ability to perform its major function of pumping blood throughout the body.
 Individuals who have this disease will experience cyanosis which is a blue tint to the skin because of inadequate blood flow to the body, this symptom will be seen especially around the mouth.
 Other symptoms include pallor, extreme dyspnea, pulmonary valve stenosis, cardiac murmurs and a deviated ventricular septum.
 Pallor can be described as a pale color of the skin, and dyspnea is difficulty breathing.
 Pulmonary valve stenosis is the narrowing of the pulmonary valve which leads to decreased blood flow to the pulmonary artery.
 Cardiac murmurs are sounds that can be heard when using a stethoscope that make a swooshing noise rather than a normal “lub-dup”.
 Lastly a deviated ventricular septum is when there is a hole between the ventricle walls resulting in blood between the ventricles flowing freely between each other.